DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.6.1.0-alpha

+* Optimized SQLServerHelper class and MinimalDbSettings class to enforce code scalability, manageability, and maintainability.
+* 1.6.0.0-alpha follow up changelog.

 ## 1.6.0.0-alpha

+* Implementing #region and #endregion for block of codes management.
 * The recommended `FromSql` currently supports static `SqlParameter` in the meantime.
 * Implementing SQLServerHelper class and MinimalDbSettings class for code scalability and manageability.